 Harvest makes it possible for freelancers, solopreneurs, and small and midsize businesses (SMBs) to track time on projects while managing tasks, teams, and client invoices.
 Earning a spot in our best time tracking software guide, it was given high marks in ease of use, pricing, and tracking billable hours and job labor costs.

 In short, Harvest is best for:

-- Freelancers and solopreneurs looking for free time tracking, invoicing, and expensing tools: Its free plan is a great option for those who handle up to two projects at a time and need just one seat.
+- Freelancers and solopreneurs looking for free time tracking, invoicing, and expensing tools: Its free plan is a great option for those handling up to two projects at a time and needing just one seat.
 Apart from an online time tracker, Harvest’s free tier comes with invoicing, payments, reports, and customer support.

 - SMBs that handle projects for clients: Harvest’s Pro plan caters to unlimited users and projects, so this option will enable you to collaborate with team members and track time, income, and expenses for multiple projects.